Last updated on July 18th, 2019 at 06:31 am

 If the event is set during the holidays, it would be smart to send the invitations 3 or 4 months before.
 This way, people will have enough time to decide if they can make it or not.
 Of course, a better idea would just be not to organize events during holidays.

 3. Find a tune that suits corporate event planning

 When it comes to music, you won’t have to fret too much.
 This is one mistake many event planners make, as they try to please every taste.

 Instead of that, we advise you to just play mellow music, since it would be enough.
 Plus, it perfectly suits the atmosphere of a corporate event.

 Another advantage of mellow music is that it will allow people to have business-related conversations.

 4. Remember to always screen the entertainment you hire

 It’s not just enough to watch some videos or read reviews.
 You need to see the performers live, so have them do a 30-minute routine for you before you actually sign any contracts.
 This way, you make sure that their humor does not offend any of your employees or partners, and that the message they get across is aligned with the company image.

 Of course, you could always go that extra mile and work with an agency that represents entertainers.
 This way, you save time, and won’t have to worry about not getting quality entertainment.

-Planning a special event?
-Need more event planning tips?
-Give us a call, we can help with your fundraiser, holiday party, sales conference, trade show or conference opener.
+Are you planning a special event?
+Do you need more event planning tips?
+Please give us a call, we can help with your fundraiser, holiday party, sales conference, trade show or conference opener.